MOEAFramework/MOEAFramework/docs/writingExternalProblem.md

 While we provide a C/C++ library for convenience, this same technique can be used by other programming languages.
 Simply construct a loop to read the decision variables from the input and write the objective (and constraint) values to the output.
-As an example, we have included a Python examples at [`examples/dtlz2.py`](../examples/dtlz2.py) and [`examples/dtlz2_socket.py`](../examples/dtlz2_socket.py).
+As an example, we have included Python examples at [`examples/dtlz2.py`](../examples/dtlz2.py) and [`examples/dtlz2_socket.py`](../examples/dtlz2_socket.py).

 ## Troubleshooting